deloachtech/zepher-symfony/README.md

     2. Use the createAccount() method to initiate the new accounts existence in the access table.

 The online documentation can be used for most everything else.

+The `DeLoachTech\ZepherBundle\Security\AccessControl` class extends Zepher and uses `DeLoachTech\ZepherBundle\Security\AccessControlVoter` for enforcement via the Symfony is_granted() method.
+You won't have to do anything to use the access control features.
+When you need it, simply inject the AccessControl class into your controller or service.